Harada-Minoru/Maze-Maker/README.md

 Also, you can use your own maze that you created as an action game. you can play with it and save it as a file or image, so it can also be used outside this application.

 -Operating environment Windows XP or later
-   * BGM isn't be played during the game when you are not connected to the Internet.
+   * BGM isn't be played during the game when not connected to the Internet.

 -------------------------------------------------- -------------------------------------------------- -----------------------------